 In this class, each student researches and writes a 15- to 20-page research memorandum addressing a compelling issue in contemporary law.
 Through this writing exercise students learn predictive legal reasoning.
 Students also complete other, shorter assignments throughout the term, including an introduction to Bluebook citation.
 Research instruction is integrated into the writing assignments, and includes mainly on-line but also a few traditional book-based resources.
 Students receive extensive written comments and attend one-on-one conferences on their papers.

-*Required for international students in the traditional track.
+*Required for foreign-trained LL.M. students.
 Domestic students are exempt from this course.

 Visit Berkeley Law’s Schedule of Classes for a full and current listing of courses.